• Skip to primary navigation

 Instructions

-• Place the lemon yogurt, freshly squeezed lemon juice, and honey in a bowl.
+• Combine: Place the lemon yogurt, freshly squeezed lemon juice, and honey in a bowl.
 Stir well and add more honey or lemon juice to taste.
-Stir in a few drops yellow food color, if desired.
+Stir in a few drops of yellow food color, if desired.

 • To release the popsicles, run the molds under warm water.